pantonik/pantonik.github.io/_pages/research.md

 <img src="/images/fig3_heroux2020time.png" title="Source: Héroux J. B., et al. SPIE OPTO (2020)" width="500">

 This project focuses on the realisation of a **photonic reservoir cluster** device operating at very high speed with low power and a small footprint with a large number of interacting physical and virtual neurons.
-The IBM Research team in Japan has developped a prototype time-delay reservoir computer based on **multi-mode optical interconnect** components.
+The IBM Research team in Japan has developed a prototype time-delay reservoir computer based on **multi-mode optical interconnect** components.
 I contribute to the development of the specific FPGA design for the **high-speed data acquisition** and generation for the optical setup.

 Collaborators: [Jean Benoit Héroux](https://researcher.watson.ibm.com/researcher/view.php?person=jp-HEROUX) (IBM Research - Tokyo)